x3m4k/gmod-mappatcher/README.md

 ## Features (enhanced)
 * Grid-placement system
-  * Use G+ and G- hotkeys to increase and decrease grid size by 1 unit.
+  * Use G+ and G- key combinations to increase and decrease grid size by 1 unit.
 By holding shift, you can change size by 8 units per time.
   * By default, grid system is based on 16 units grid, starting at point 0,0,0.
 In most cases, this is inconvenient (grid skips your desired spot).
 To make sure grid is starting at your point, turn off grid system, place a point (with LMB) where you want to start grid, then turn on grid system and grid origin will be at your spot.
 * Context menu (to open, press RMB on object's name)<br><img width="500" src="https://i.imgur.com/FkaC6pw.png">
   * Inside context menu you can: